John Brumpton: Early life

-Brumpton grew up in Sydney.
-He graduated from the University of New South Wales in 1982 with a Bachelor of Surveying degree and then worked throughout the Northern Territory, New South Wales and the Australian Capital Territory as a surveyor.
+Brumpton grew up in Sydney, attending Blacktown High School.
+He graduated from the University of New South Wales in 1982, before relocating to Darwin to work as a surveyor.
+He then took a surveying job in the Australian Capital Territory in 1984.

 In 1985, Brumpton was the Australian (full contact) Kung Fu Champion as well as representing Australia in Amateur Boxing at the prestigious Kings Cup tournament in Thailand.

-In 1986, Brumpton was accepted into the Victorian College of the Arts to train as an actor; he graduated in December 1988.
+Brumpton studied at Theatre ACT when he lived in Canberra.
+He then moved to Melbourne in 1986 and Brumpton was accepted into the Victorian College of the Arts to train as an actor, but several weeks was invited him to come back.
+He completed the course, graduating in December 1988.